3 Day Compound Workout Routine for Mass Gain w/PDF

 3 Day Compound Exercise Routine Summary

 If you want to grow strength and mass, lift big and do compound exercises.
 Most probably, you may have heard this advice.
-Well, this isn’t entirely true, but yes, compound liftings are super effective.
+Well, this isn’t entirely true, but yes, compound lifts are super effective.
 I personally love doing them, and they help me develop a firm and muscular physique.

-There are various compound exercises you can do to target every muscle from the upper to the lower body.
+There are various compound movements you can do to target every muscle from the upper to the lower body.
 However, if you do not have a workout plan, you won’t be able to utilize them properly.

-Program Summary
+Compound Exercise Program Summary

 Routine TypeFull Body and Hybrid Split